vespergamedev/godot_steamaudio/README.md

+ARCHIVED - With new responsibilities at my dayjob I do not personally have time to work on this or maintain it, but I hope it may serve as a decent launching point for others that wish to integrate Steam Audio with Godot or other engines.
+Steam Audio is really awesome tech, kudos to Valve!

 **Godot Steam&reg;Audio**

 This is a Godot 4.x module that adds support for Valve's Steam&reg; Audio SDK/Library for spatialization of sound in a 3D space.
 This module provides an integration with the Godot (4.x) game engine and is MIT-licensed (MODULELICENSE.md), but the Steam&reg; Audio SDK/Library itself is licensed under Valve's own license (VALVELICENCE.md) and thus if you use this module you are bound by Valve's terms.